 Once you start buying rental real estate, one of the top strategies we recommend to our clients is to consider the benefits of qualifying as a Real Estate Professional.
-As many real estate investors quickly discover, rental real estate has the amazing power to potentially provide tax losses/deductions with tax free cash flow, on top of building.
+As many real estate investors quickly discover, rental real estate has the amazing power to potentially provide tax losses/deductions with tax free cash flow, on top of a building.

 In fact, I encourage all of you to ‘at least’ consider buying one rental this year (in or outside of your retirement account) and determine if it is a good fit for you.

 Now I realize rental property is not a perfect fit for everyone.
 There are a lot of variables…

 - Your Temperament

 - The Amount of Time you have to manage a property

 - and of course, it depends on the season of your life.

 Although buying real estate is something every investor should consider, being a “real estate professional” ISN’T ultimately for everyone.
 Don’t feel like this should be the first priority in tax planning when it comes to real estate.
 This classification only helps WHEN you have multiple rental properties and you make less than $150,000 a year in Adjusted Gross Income.

 TIP- As a real estate professional, you are able to deduct 100% of your rental depreciation and ‘losses’ against ANY other type of income on the front page of your 1040.

 There are three categories the IRS uses to classify real estate investors, each having different pros and cons.